Carpetbagger: Texas

 Carpetbaggers were least numerous in Texas.
 Republicans controlled the state government from 1867 to January 1874.
 Only one state official and one justice of the state supreme court were Northerners.
 About 13% to 21% of district court judges were Northerners, along with about 10% of the delegates who wrote the Reconstruction constitution of 1869.
 Of the 142 men who served in the 12th Legislature, some 12 to 29 were from the North.
 At the county level, Northerners made up about 10% of the commissioners, county judges and sheriffs.

-George Thompson Ruby, an African American from New York City, who grew up in Portland, Maine, worked as a teacher in New Orleans from 1864 until 1866 when he migrated to Texas.
-There he was assigned to Galveston, Texas as an agent and teacher for the Freedmen's Bureau.
+George Thompson Ruby, an African American from New England, worked as a teacher in New Orleans from 1864 until 1866 when he migrated to Texas.
+There he was assigned to Galveston as an agent and teacher for the Freedmen's Bureau.
 Active in the Republican Party and elected as a delegate to the state constitutional convention in 1868–1869, Ruby was later elected as a Texas state senator and had wide influence.
 He supported construction of railroads to support Galveston business.
 He was instrumental in organizing African-American dockworkers into the Labor Union of Colored Men, to gain them jobs at the docks after 1870.
 When Democrats regained control of the state government in 1874, Ruby returned to New Orleans, working in journalism.
 He also became a leader of the Exoduster movement.
 Blacks from the Deep South migrated to homestead in Kansas in order to escape white supremacist violence and the oppression of segregation.